Bharti-kumath/to-do-list/README.md

 # to-do-list
-it is a to-do-list app
+This is a to-do-list-app for our day to day tasks.